MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deployment/deployment_nano.md

 WindowsServerCore    10.0.10586.0            Container OS Image of Windows Server 2016 Techn...

 ```
+**Note** - At this time, only the Nano Server OS Image is compatible with a Nano Server container host.
 To download and install the Nano Server base OS image, run the following.

 ```powershell
 PS C:\> Install-ContainerImage -Name NanoServer -Version 10.0.10586.0